Beltane: Flowers and May Bushes

-Appeasing the fairies
+Warding-off harmful spirits

-Many Beltane practices were designed to ward off or appease the fairies and prevent them from stealing dairy products.
-For example, three black coals were placed under a butter churn to ensure the fairies did not steal the butter, and May Boughs were tied to milk pails, the tails of cattle or hung in the barns to ensure the cattle's milk was not stolen.
-Flowers were also used to decorate the horns of cattle, which was believed to bring good fortune.
+Many Beltane practices were designed to ward off harmful spirits or appease the aos sí (often referred to as the fairies) and prevent them from stealing dairy products, which were thought to be especially at risk.
+For example, May flowers were tied to milk pails or the tails of cattle to ensure the cattle's milk was not stolen, or three black coals might be placed under a butter churn to ensure the fairies did not steal the butter.

+On the Isle of Man, small crosses made of rowan were worn, fastened over doorways, and tied to cattle, as protection against witchcraft and evil spirits.
+It was called a crosh cuirn.

 Food was left or milk poured at the doorstep or places associated with the aos sí, such as 'fairy trees', as an offering.
-However, milk was never given to a neighbor on May Day because it was feared that the milk would be transferred to the neighbor's cow.
+However, milk was never given to a neighbour on May Day because it was feared that the milk would be transferred to the neighbour's cow.

 In Ireland, cattle would be brought to 'fairy forts', where a small amount of their blood would be collected.
 The owners would then pour it into the earth with prayers for the herd's safety.
 Sometimes the blood would be left to dry and then be burnt.
-It was thought that dairy products were especially at risk from harmful spirits.

 To protect farm produce and encourage fertility, farmers would lead a procession around the boundaries of their farm.
 They would "carry with them seeds of grain, implements of husbandry, the first well water, and the herb vervain (or rowan as a substitute).
 The procession generally stopped at the four cardinal points of the compass, beginning in the east, and rituals were performed in each of the four directions".
 People made the sign of the cross with milk for good luck on Beltane, and the sign of the cross was also made on the backsides of cattle.

+Beltane blessings

+In the 19th century, folklorist Alexander Carmichael (1832–1912), collected the Scottish Gaelic song Am Beannachadh Bealltain ("The Beltane Blessing") in his Carmina Gadelica, which he heard from a crofter in South Uist.
+The first two verses were sung as follows: